-Our grouper is being used to support network designations and evaluation for the entire Blue Cross Blue Shield System and its Blue Distinction[®] Centers of Excellence.
+The EoC Grouper is being used to support network designations and evaluation for the entire Blue Cross Blue Shield System and its Blue Distinction® Centers of Excellence.
 These centers provide specialized care for bariatric surgery, cancer, cardiac problems, cellular immunotherapy, fertility, gene therapy for ocular disorders, knee and hip replacements, maternity care, spine surgery, and transplants.